Quiet Your Inner Critic

 Are you struggling with your inner critic; is the unhelpful wolf winning?

 Is yours like Catherine's, a mean, patronising fault finder, or like Emma's, a frightened, panicky child who raises the alarm at every turn?
-Or maybe even both?
+Maybe both?

 However it shows up, would you like me to coach you how to quiet it once and for all and move on with your life?
 To understand how best to quiet the wolf with the unhelpful thoughts, and feed the wolf that has the helpful ones?